 Plug and Play Liquidity

-One a final note, once your exchange is operational you may not need to bootstrap liquidity.
+On a final note, once your exchange is operational you may not need to bootstrap liquidity.
 Instead, you may be able to connect to existing liquidity pools to help your exchange get off the ground.
 Some white-label exchange services have a liquidity pool that their exchange licensees can draw from.
 Other exchanges and liquidity providers offer a similar service.
 So you can either choose to grow your own liquidity naturally or draw liquidity from another provider.

 With all the available options, there has never been a better time to code a new Bitcoin exchange.
 Many in the industry feel that we’re on the cusp of a new bull market, possibly even a parabolic bull market.
-And when that happens Bitcoin trading is going to go through the roof and millions of people are going to be registering on new exchanges.
+And when that happens automated crypto trading is going to go through the roof and millions of people are going to be registering on new exchanges.
 Will yours be one of the platforms that they turn to?